 U.S. eliminated from World Cup after 3-1 loss to Netherlands

-The United States men's soccer team has been eliminated from the World Cup after a 3-1 loss to the Netherlands.
+The United States men's soccer team has been eliminated from the World Cup after a 3-1 loss to the Netherlands Saturday.

 It was a disappointing end for a rebuilt U.S. team hoping to advance past the round of 16 for the first time since 2002.
 Using the second-youngest squad in the tournament, the Americans achieved the bare minimum to consider the World Cup a success, beating Iran in their group-stage finale to reach the knockout round.